 I know your emotions are real because I’ve seen job seekers go through job loss.

-When I was in outplacement, I visited company sites and met with people minutes after they had loss their jobs.
+When I was in outplacement, I visited company sites and met with people minutes after they had lost their jobs.
 The intent was to help them.
-First by listening, second, by letting them know they were in for a rough emotional ride and third, give them some next steps to take so they would have something to focus on besides their job loss and feelings.
+First by listening, second, by letting them know they were in for a rough emotional ride, and third, give them some next steps to take so they would have something to focus on besides their job loss and feelings.

-And in my role as a trainer for unemployed job seekers, I see “ANGER” a lot.
-It walks in the room with the participant, like a two-headed monster.
+And in my role as a trainer for unemployed job seekers, I see a lot of anger.
+It walks into the room with the participant, like a two-headed monster.
 Every word that person speaks carries anger- their tone, their words and their body.
 It is not pretty, and it is probably going on interviews with them and torturing their family too.